 3.24 When a conference connection is completed the link is held busy until all three of the stations are disconnected.
 Station "A" (which is the calling station) can be disconnected from the link before stations "B" and "C" by merely restoring the hand set to its mounting.
 If stations "B" and "C" (which are the called stations) are of the keyless type, neither of these two stations can be disconnected from the link until the receivers are restored at both stations.
-If stations "B" and "C" are of the key type neither of these two called stations can be disconnected from the link by the depression of a trunk push button key unless the stations.
+If stations "B" and "C" are of the key type neither of these two called stations can be disconnected from the link by the depression of a trunk push button key unless the station receiver is restored at the other of these two called stations.